 Jeans (acceptable on Fridays only)

 Hoodie sweatshirts

+Baseball hats/caps

 Non-Compliance – THA Group is confident that each employee will use his or her best judgment with maintaining appropriate attire and appearance.
 THA Group reserves the right to determine appropriateness.
 Any staff member who is improperly dressed will be counseled, or in severe cases may be sent home to change clothes without pay.
 If an employee is warned regarding unacceptable attire and/or sent home twice, a written warning will be issued and placed in the employee’s personnel file.
 Continued disregard of the policy may be cause for further corrective action, up to and including separation.